 - If you are painting stripes on the glass bottle, use stencil tape or employ a flat brush to mask certain areas of the glass.
 Don’t wait for the paint to dry before removing the stencil tape; remove it while the paint is still wet.

 - Use a stylus or brush handle to paint small polka dots.
 To paint large polka dots, use a spouncer or dauber.

 - Make sure no beverages and food come in contact with the paint.
 When painting glass bottles, you should leave at least 3/4″ around the rim free of paint.

 - After painting the glass bottles, let them dry for at least 24 hours before curing.

 - Once the paint has dried, make sure to cure the painted glass bottles.

 - Once the glass bottles have been cured, wash them in mild dish soap.
 Don’t soak painted glass.

 Using the tips outlined above will help you get the best result with your glass craft.
 Painting glass bottles is a great DIY project that can surely impress your family and friends.

-- Ultimate Buying Guide for Best Craft Table with Storage - September 13, 2020
+- Best Craft Tables with Storage Units- Top Picks Reviewed - September 13, 2020